Our Team

 Research Area Specialist

-Simon Brauer is a quantitative sociologist with research interests in religion across the life course and within families.
+Dr. Simon Brauer is a quantitative sociologist with research interests in religion across the life course and within families.
 He received his PhD in Sociology from Duke University in 2019.
 He is currently a research area specialist working on the dissemination and analysis of complex social network survey data.
 He is interested in Bayesian probability modeling and using machine learning to enrich existing datasets.

 Research Associate